Alice C. Linsley

 A biblical anthropologist seeks data as does every scientist.
 The data often suggests a hypothesis which requires investigation in related disciplines such as genetics, climate studies, migration studies and linguistics.
 The Afro-Asiatic languages share many common roots and these languages were spoken by Abraham's ancestors.
 The Afro-Asiatic languages include Akkadian, Amharic, ancient Egyptian, Arabic, Aramaic, Assyrian, Babylonian, Berber, Chadic, Kushitic, Ethiopic, Hahm, Hausa, Hebrew, Omotic, Phoenician, and Ugaritic.
 The language of Nimrod's territory was Akkadian.
 Nimrod was a Kushite kingdom builder who established his kingdom in the Tigris-Euphrates River Valley.
 Abraham is descended from this Kushite ruler.

-B. B. Lal, contends that the Dravidians came from southern Egypt and Sudan (ancient Nubia).
+The languages of the Sudroid (the aboriginal populations who were displaced by Indo-Aryans) and Dravidoids of India is related to the languages spoken by Abraham's Nilotic ancestors.
+The Indian archaeologist, B. B. Lal, contends that the Dravidians came from southern Egypt and Sudan (ancient Nubia).
 Lal writes: "At Timos the Indian team dug up several megalithic sites of ancient Nubians which bear an uncanny resemblance to the cemeteries of early Dravidians which are found all over Western India from Kathiawar to Cape Comorin.
 The intriguing similarity extends from the subterranean structure found near them.
 Even the earthenware ring-stands used by the Dravidians and Nubians to hold pots were identical."

 A biblical anthropologist will not be surprised to find that the word sakti which refers to wine in Tantric use at the harvest moon celebration in India, is the linguistic equivalent of the Falasha word sarki, which refers to the harvest moon festival in East Africa.
 Sarki also means ruler among the people of Kano (Nigeria).
 The Yoruba tell of a warrior named Bayajida who killed a snake called "Sarki" about 1,000 years ago.
 The root sar refers to rulers.
 Sar-gon means Most High King or King of Kings.
 Among the Igbo the Christ is called the "Great Serpent."
 Jesus self-identifies as such when He refers to His crucifixion as being lifted up, as Moses lifted the bronze serpent in the wilderness, and all who looked upon it were saved.
 Biblical anthropologists make connections such as these.